-The department shall maintain a Curriculum Committee composed of faculty and Advising staff to regularly meet, review, and manage all aspects of the BSEE program.
+The department shall maintain a Curriculum Committee composed of faculty, Advising staff, and student representatives to regularly meet, review, and manage all aspects of the BSECE program.
 The Curriculum Committee maintains overall authority on the content and requirements of the program.